epfl-ada/ada-2023-project-randada/README.md

 ## Research questions
+### Time series analysis
+Does the parameters of title (length, lexical fields, abstractness) evolve through time?

 ### Success
 Does the length of a movie title influence its success?
 How to evaluate the cofounders of movie success parameters?
 What is the influence of the employed vocabulary?
 Should it be sustained or colloquial?